noir-lang/noir/barretenberg/cpp/src/barretenberg/smt_verification/README.md

     `FFTerm` - the symbolic value that simulates finite field elements.

-    `FFTerm` - the symbolic value that simulates integer elements which behave like finite field ones.
+    `FFITerm` - the symbolic value that simulates integer elements which behave like finite field ones.
 Useful, when you want to create range constraints or perform operations like XOR.

     `Bool` - simulates the boolean values and mostly will be used only to simulate complex `if` statements if needed.